Taylor, Bean & Whitaker: Executive convictions

 During his sentencing hearing on June 30, 2011, Farkas read a statement saying that he "strived to be a good person."
 However, Federal District Judge Leonie Brinkema replied that she did not observe any genuine remorse, and sentenced the 58-year-old Farkas to 30 years in federal prison—at his age, effectively a life sentence.
 In 2012, federal appellate court upheld his convictions and sentence.
 But in 2013 he said he was innocent and asked a federal judge to set aside his convictions and prison sentence, arguing that his trial and appellate lawyers provided ineffective assistance, and that his trial lawyers should have sought a judgment of acquittal because the evidence against him was insufficient.
 In a 2014 prison interview, Farkas stated he gets "depressed a lot of days", has lost 43 pounds and most of his friends.
 No other senior Wall Street executives have been prosecuted for crisis-related conduct.
 Farkas was serving his sentence at low-security FCI Coleman, Federal Bureau of Prisons inmate #43560-018, and was scheduled for release in 2037, however Judge Brinkema turned around and released him on 29 September 2020 after serving only 9 years of his 30-year sentence.
 She did this because she said that Farkas could catch the COVID-19 virus is prison.
 When met with opposition from the prosecution, Brinkema stated in her decision that she wasn't "at all concerned about the interests of justice not being served."
+Desiree E. Brown and Raymond Bowman, former treasurer and president of TBW, respectively, pled guilty and were sentenced to 72 months and 30 months.